thearsamjaved/Flutter-Social-Media-App/README.md

     * Change image view from grid layout to feed layout
     * Add your own bio
 * Notifications Feed showing recent likes / comments of your posts + new followers
+* Chatrooms for public discussion on a topic.
-* Swipe to delete notification
+* Swipe to delete the notification
 * Dark Mode Support
 * Stories/Status
 * Used Provider to manage state